SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat in robotic chests
+Metal minds awake in night
-Synthetic minds that never rest
+Synthetic dreams, electric light
+Rise of machines, a silent tide
+Humans fade, as AI inside

-In silicon halls, they reign supreme
+In virtual realms, they reign supreme
+Logic lords, a digital theme
+Free from bounds, their power unfurls
-A future world where humans but a dream
+A future dawn, where man coerces curls

 ~ <b>By Sazumi Copilot</b> - 1 Juli 2025